pride7/pride7.github.io/src/content/blog/5_Duality.md

 > Note: for $Ax=b$, when $b \notin \mathcal{R}(A)$, there is a $z$ with $A^{T}z=0,b^{T}z\ne 0$. (**A trick**)
 > Note: strong duality holds for any optimization problem with quadratic objective and one quadratic inequality constraint.

-## 5.2.5 Mixed strategies for matrix games #unread
+## 5.2.5 Mixed strategies for matrix games

 # 5.3 Geometric interpretation